richardmax-visma/DigiHealth_Documentation/DigiHealth/APIs/Helsekontakt/Medlemstjenester/Medlemstjenester_README.md

 ## Notes

-- If citizen hasn't consented to Helsenorge, their info cannot be stored
+- If citizen hasn't consented to Helsenorge, their info cannot be stored.
-- Sender should track digital status and periodically retry inactive members
+- Track digital status and periodically retry inactive members.
-- Split member lists into configurable batches to avoid timeouts
+- Split member lists into batches to avoid timeouts.

 ## Sources